ed-syspertec/Virtel/docs/manuals/virtel/Virtel457UG/User_Guide.rst

     IV headers provide reliable user identification only when the request comes from a trusted proxy.
 The proxy IP address can be specified in the “Calling DTE” field of a rule attached to the HTTP line.
 See the “Rules” chapter of the VIRTEL Configuration Reference manual for further information.

-item
+**NAME-OF or VALUE-OF Item list**
-    When class is NAME-OF or VALUE-OF, the following VIRTEL data items may be specified:
+    The following VIRTEL data items may be specified:
         CHARACTER-SET
             The name of the current UTF-8 character set, or the country code if the page is not in UTF-8 mode (see :ref:`“EBCDIC translation management” <#_V457UG_EBCDIC_translation>`)
         CURRENT-FOREACH-INDEX